Sanitary main and sewer pipe breaks

 - We assess and repair the pipe best suited for site conditions

-- We backfill, compact and pave over the spot (which can take 8 hours to cool)
+- We backfill, compact and pave (which can take 8 hours to cool)

 What can cause sanitary main breaks?